 Bonus: Learn Grammar In-context with FluentU

 One final way you can make sure you’re using correct grammar is by looking for examples of it in use on FluentU.
-The program takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.
-It’s built for learners, creating a way to consume authentic content without being overwhelmed by the language, no matter what level they’re at.

 This means that you can look for the grammar point that’s causing you trouble and watch videos where native Spanish speakers use it in everyday situations and popular Spanish media.
 The videos, in turn, are supported by interactive dual-language subtitles and transcripts, so your grammar learning won’t be hindered by not understanding the vocabulary.